 - Extent of correction needed – full/ mid/ mini/ lower/ neck

 - Whether the procedure is combined with other facial contouring surgeries or procedures

 It is advised to get an initial consultation from a specialist plastic surgeon to know the cost applicable to your case and your eligibility for the procedure.

-At our clinic in Dubai, depending on the technique used, Facelifts are mostly performed under local anesthesia or IV sedation.
+At our Dubai clinic, Facelifts are primarily performed under local anesthesia or IV sedation, depending on the technique used.
 The Deep Plane and Subperiosteal Facelifts are usually performed under general anesthesia at an accredited hospital in Dubai.

-Most people are able to resume normal activities within 7-14 days, depending on the type and technique of Facelift performed.
+Most people can resume normal activities within 7-14 days, depending on the type and technique of Facelift performed.
 We recommend you schedule at least 1-2 weeks off from work after your Facelift surgery.
 The complete healing and recovery after the surgery will need more time.

-Take note that even after 2 weeks off, you might be required to avoid specific activities until you are fully recovered.
-Light exercises can be started after 3 weeks.
+Take note that even after two weeks off, you might be required to avoid specific activities until you fully recover.
+Light exercises can be started after three weeks.
 For people whose work involves strenuous physical activities, you’ll need to wait 4-6 weeks before resuming your normal activities.

 Most patients experience pain and discomfort after the surgery when anesthesia effects diminish.
 You will start to feel comfortable after 2-3 days.

 Immediately after the Facelift, the incision locations will look red, bruised, uneven, swollen, or discolored, and scarring will also be visible.
 It is normal to feel some loss of sensation in the treated areas after the Facelift.
 This temporary numbness usually goes away once the part is completely healed.

 You will be prescribed antibiotics to avoid infection.
 During your first week of recovery, you can expect issues with pain and bruising.
 The pain is managed with prescribed medications and bruising through cold compresses.
 You should get plenty of rest during this time.